foo123/modelview.js/manual.md

-// mark html virtual node(s) to be morphed/replaced as a single unit, instead of recursively morphed piece by piece view.unit( nodes );
+// mark html virtual node(s) to be morphed completely as a single unit
+// (without using speed heuristics which may in some cases fail) view.unit( nodes );

+// declare that html virtual node(s) are keyed nodes view.keyed( nodes );